PrSeo7/prseo7.github.io/neko_japanese/PRIVACY_POLICY.md

 ## Your Rights and Choices

-You have the following rights:

-### Limit Ad Tracking
-- **iOS**: Settings → Privacy & Security → Tracking → Disable "Allow Apps to Request to Track"
-- **iOS Ad Personalization**: Settings → Privacy & Security → Apple Advertising → Disable "Personalized Ads"

-### Reset Advertising ID
-- **iOS**: Settings → Privacy & Security → Apple Advertising → Reset Advertising Identifier

-### Opt Out of Analytics
+### Data Collection
+- All data collected is anonymous and not linked to your identity
-Analytics data is anonymous and cannot be opted out individually, but you can delete the app to stop data collection.
+- Analytics data cannot be opted out individually as it is fully anonymous
+- You can delete the app at any time to stop all data collection

 ## Data Retention